Have a laptop with 8GB of RAM and want to run AI locally?

 LocalLLM.in,

-Qwen 3 8B is a strong alternative for reasoning tasks, especially in mathematics
+Qwen 3 8B is a strong alternative for reasoning tasks, especially in math

 and multilingual scenarios.
-Supports thinking mode in Ollama by default.
+It supports Ollama's thinking mode by default.

 ollama pull qwen3:8b